DianZzzz/DianZzzz.github.io/_tech/Blockchain/Gas.md

 `10^9 wei = 1 gwei`

+Thus,

+`10^18 wei = 1 ETH`

 ## Calculate Gas Fee Before London Upgrade

-`Total Fee = Gas Limit * Gas Price Per Unit`
+`Total Fee = Gas Used * Gas Price Per Unit`

 21,000 is the  minimum amount of gas an operation on Ethereum will use.

 ## Calculate Gas Fee After London Upgrade

-The London Upgrade was impleted on August 5, 2021
+The London Upgrade, or EIP-1599, was implemented on August 5, 2021

+The base fee represents the amount of ETH burned or destroyed.

+The tip represents the amount awarded to miners.

-`Total Fee = Gas Limit * (Base fee + Tip)`
+`Total Fee = Gas Used * (Base fee + Tip)`